 After studying architecture at the Polytechnic of North London (BSc.
 Hons.1991; Dip.
 Arch.1993) I first joined the University of Westminster to work with Linda Clarke on a Joseph Rowntree funded project.
 This was published in 1996 as Skills and the construction process: A comparative study of vocational training and quality in social housebuilding.
 There followed a number of funded projects on women in construction and vocational training for the construction industry after which I left to study for a PhD.
 On completing my doctorate at the University of Cambridge in 2004 I moved to the Working Lives Research Institute where I was employed for six years.
 In 2010 I returned to the University of Westminster to help set up the Centre for Research into the Production of the Built Environment (ProBE) with colleague Linda Clarke.
 For the last twenty years my research has been concerned with the social context for the production of architecture and the wider built environment entailing an examination of the relationships between different actors in the construction industry, and how social processes affect industry outputs, from houses and schools to civil engineering infrastructure.
 This perspective is founded on years of empirical research, much of it externally funded and resulting in a wide range of internationally recognised publications.

 I recently led the Leverhulme Trust funded project, Constructing Post-War Britain: building workers' stories 1950-1970, with Linda Clarke as Co-applicant.
 This involved recording the oral histories of over 50 building workers employed on a number of significant post-war schemes to gain new perspectives on the construction process behind the architecture and infrastructure of the welfare state.
 This project is now archived at the Bishopsgate Library, London and a portable exhibition of banners and extracts from the oral recordings has been produced.
 Recent research is focused on the urban history of an area of Hackney, London, consisting of listed Georgian and Victorian terraced houses, which was home to a large number of squatters in the 1970s.
 Oral history and visual documentation reveal how these semi-derelict houses were inhabited and restored by women, many of them politically active as radical architects and housing activists.
-This research has been accepted for publication in History Workshop Journal and Architecture and Culture in 2017.
+This research has been published in History Workshop Journal and Field.

-I am currently, with Linda Clarke as Co-Applicant, the recipient of a University Strategic Research Grant of £23,750 for a new project entitled, Housing and Labour: a pilot oral history of post-war council house building in England and Scotland.
+I am currently working, with Linda Clarke, on a new project entitled, Housing and Labour: an oral history of post-war council house building in England and Scotland and I am also an affiliated researcher with the international AHRC funded project Translating Ferro/Transforming Knowledge.

 External Academic Positions